Thieves steal thousands from Limerick charity for sick children

 The raiders are believed to have cut through a steel security fence at the rear of the centre before tunnelling through a back wall and smashing their way into the centre through an interior wall.

-The two-man gang ransacked offices upstairs before fleeing with a safe, a petty cash box, and the proceeds of a giant glass bowel of cash donations.
+The two-man gang ransacked offices upstairs before fleeing with a safe, a petty cash box, and the proceeds of a giant glass bowl of cash donations.

 Ciara Brolly, Share A Dream project manager, arrived at the scene shortly after the robbery upon receiving an alert that a security alarms had activated.